Picket boat

 A picket boat is a type of small naval craft.
 These are used for harbor patrol and other close inshore work, and have often been carried by larger warships as a ship's boat.
-They usually 30 to 55 feet long.
+They are usually 30 to 55 feet long.

 Patrol boats, or any craft engaged in sentinel duty, are sometimes referred to as picket boats, using "picket" in the generic sense, even if much larger than actual picket boats.
+Picket boats were indeed at first steam pinnaces deployed to patrol anchorages to protect them from enemy torpedo boats, thus acquiring the new name "picket boat".

 United States

 The Union's 45 ft long steam-powered Picket Boat Number One sank the Confederate ironclad Albemarle in 1864.
 (Although named "Picket Boat", this craft has also been called a steam launch).
 The boat was armed with a 12-pounder Dahlgren gun and a spar torpedo, of which the latter was employed in sinking Albemarle.
-The Union's Potomac Flotilla also employed some picket boats.
+The Union's Potomac Flotilla also purchased and equipped some vessels to serve as picket boats, such as the USS Alpha and five other similar vessels on June 3,1864.

 A number of American warships of the 19th century carried picket boats, such as the USS Vulcan (her picket boat was heavily engaged by Spanish small-caliber shore fire during one incident in the Spanish–American War), and others.